vsafonin/personal-budget/README.md

       cd ..
       ```

-   - build personal-budget-app docker image
+   - build the personal-budget-app docker image

       ```bash
       docker build . -t personal-budget-app
       ```

-      if you wan use ssl, and you have cert
+      if you want to use ssl, and you have the certificate
       put your *.p12 file to ssl/keystore.p12

       ```bash
       docker build . -t personal-budget-app --build-arg SSL_ENABLE=true
       ```

-   - go to path where you extract personal-budget-bot
+   - go to path where you extracted sources files of the personal-budget-bot

       - clone [vsafonin/personal-budget-bot · GitHub](https://github.com/vsafonin/personal-budget-bot.git)

-      - build personal-budget-bot docker image
+      - build the personal-budget-bot docker image

          ```bash
          docker build . -t personal-budget-bot
          ```

-   - create docker-compose.yml file
+   - create the docker-compose.yml file

       ```yml
       version: '3'